 We are lucky to have the Haymakers, our friendly local pub, just around the corner.
 The pub is owned by a local Milton brewery with an Italian chef and proper pizza oven, so they offer a winning combination of excellent beer and pizza!
+Across the road from the pub is the small but perfectly formed Barbarella, serving wonderful coffee, croissants and homemade cakes.
 We also wholeheartedly recommend Stir.
 Next door to their bakery is a great daytime cafe which serves lovely coffee, tea and lunch, as well as brunch and fabulous cakes, all made on the premises.

 Another option nearby is The Old Spring, a popular gastro-pub, just a short walk from Chapel Street.
 Then there is Thirsty, an independent wine shop that hosts various street-food vans in the evenings.
 Customers can eat on the spot, with wine or micro-brewed beer from the shop.
 For an authentic taste of Poland, try Polonia Club.
 For fine dining, there is Restaurant Twenty-Two (booking ahead is advised).